 Fixing the head tilting problem requires even more patience on your part.
 When your horse tilts his head to one side, he’s avoiding correct contact with the bit.
 Don’t switch to a harsher bit.

 Instead, use the mildest snaffle possible.
 One with a jointed mouthpiece, like a French link, or even a rubber snaffle might be good options.
 Both invite your horse to take hold of the bit.
 Then focus on trotting lots of large circles.
 Be very clear—yet soft—with your hands as you guide him.
 Press your inside leg against his ribs so he bends throughout his body on each turn.
+This should help with his teeth grinding and head tilt problem.

 Don’t fight him if he continues to tilt his head.
 Remain calm and keep asking for a bend in the proper direction.
 Eventually, your OTTB will have his head on straight.